Harley Dual Disc Caliper Rebuild (1977-1983)

 Some brake fluid may come out of the brake hoses after they're disconnected from the calipers.
 Have a piece of cardboard underneath to catch any overflow and brake fluid.

-Remove the mounting bolts, washers, and locknuts (two each per side).
+Remove the mounting bolts, washers, and locknuts (one long, one short per side).

 Once the center caliper bolt is loosened, the outer and inner halves should easily separate.